ITE101 - Introduction to Industrial Safety

 ITE135 - Digital Electronics

 An introduction to the theory and application of logic gates, Boolean algebra, combinational logic, sequential logic, shift registers, counters, and arithmetic circuits.
-Laboratory experiments provice experiences with digital integrated circuits, circuit behavior, and digital troubleshooting techniques.
+Laboratory experiments provide experiences with digital integrated circuits, circuit behavior and digital troubleshooting techniques.
 Laboratory exercises reinforce the theoretical concepts by providing hands-on experience with digital integrated circuits and digital troubleshooting equipment.
 (3 crs.)

 ITE165 - Machine Processing I

 An introduction to machine tool processes with discussions of basic foundry (metalcasting).
-Operations and techniques investigated include the following: sand molds, gating systems, patterns castings, metal solidification, layout, tool geometry, lathe work, milling, shaping, drilling, cut-off tools, bench work, precision and semi-precision measuring instruments, CNC mill and lathe and lab safety.
-Class is laboratory based and meets for 6 hours per week.
+Operations and techniques investigated include the following: sand molds, gating systems, patterns castings, metal solidification, layout, tool geometry, lathe work, milling, shaping, drilling, cut-off tools, bench work, precision and semi-precision measuring instruments, CNC mill and lathe, and lab safety.
+Class is laboratory based and meets for six hours per week.
 (3 crs.)